My dear readers, last Monday until Christmas!

 Ricky’s eyes took a full 10 minutes taking mental pictures of the Coca-Cola Christmas train, staring from the sidewalk through the plate glass window of the storefront that had it on display.
 Each car of the train set shiny red and white, with Coca-Cola Santa, falling snow, and other images that captured the magic of Christmas.
 There was even a Coca-Cola polar bear seated in one of the cars, wearing a little conductor’s hat and handkerchief, his paw holding a small bottle of Coke.

 Ricky had never wanted something more in his whole 10 years of life, thinking about the amazing train set just about every minute of every day.
 But it wasn’t for sale, this one-of-a-kind collectible only available through the currency of special edition plastic Coca-Cola bottles.
 999 to be precise.
 A number that might as well have been a million to the young boy, for he came from a family that could only afford one of the 50 cent bottles a week.
-By that calculation he would be as old as Santa, the special offer so far long gone that it probably wouldn’t even be a memory.
+By that calculation he would be as old as Santa before he could get it., the special offer so far long gone that it probably wouldn’t even be a memory.